Globaer ACers

 Why Dholera Smart City is Called India’s Dubai – A Land Buyer’s Guide

-Dholera Smart City is pitched as “India’s Dubai” because it combines a global-city brand with mega-infrastructure: an international airport (targeted completion Dec 2025), a high-speed expressway, and DMIC/DFC industrial linkages—plus smart-governance via DICDL.
+Dholera Smart City is pitched as “India’s Dubai” because it combines a global-city brand with mega-infrastructure: an international airport, a high-speed expressway, and DMIC/DFC industrial linkages—plus smart-governance via DICDL.
 Prices are early-stage; risk equals reward.
 Follow the Gujarat SIR Act, GujRERA, and land-records checks before you buy.

 Read More »